machinekit/machinekit-docs/docs/build-from-source.md

 ordinary user and the root user and can switch between them, know what a Debian package is and can use apt-related tools, and so forth.
-Only minimal attention is paid here to Linux subtleties such as prompts you may receive from a command you invoke, such as a request for you to enter a password, or to answer yes, usually, when asked to respond yes (Y/y) or no (N/n).
+Only minimal attention is paid here to Linux subtleties such as prompts you may receive from a command you invoke, such as a request for you to enter a password or to answer respond yes (Y/y) or no (N/n).
+The answer, by the way, is almost always yes.
 As the saying goes, "Google is your friend," and so are the Man pages on your system.